China's Country Garden says might not meet all debt obligations

 It promised to develop a "holistic solution in a fair and equitable manner" in repaying its debt obligations.

-To that end, it said it has hired financial advisors "to evaluate the capital structure and liquidity" of its subsidiaries.
+To that end, it said it has hired financial advisers "to evaluate the capital structure and liquidity" of its subsidiaries.

 "The Company intends to continue to cooperate and engage in dialogue with all creditors to reach a feasible solution as soon as practicable," it said.